 Unfortunately, our brain doesn’t distinguish between rewards that actually will make us happier and the things that won’t.
 Dopamine just motivates us to chase them all.

 3 .
 All the carrots being dangled out there are dizzying.

 They don’t call it neuro-marketing for nothing—believe me, the advertisers know how to stimulate that dopamine rush in our children.
 And how does a kid pursue a reward in December?
 They put it on their wish-list and endlessly nag us until we break down and concede that, yes, sometimes Santa does bring more than one gift.
 Or that every night of Hanukkah can bring a “little something.”

 So when our kids seem greedy or materialistic at this time of year, it doesn’t mean that we’ve failed to instill good values in them, or that they are spoiled and bratty.
 It means that they are human, and that they are under the siege of a marketing-induced dopamine rush.

 This is an important lesson for our kids to learn!
 Here’s how we can help: We can teach them to recognize what makes them want, want, want.
 We can teach them to realize when they are being manipulated by advertisers.

-This is hard, but I’ve seen that it’s possible: The other day, my older daughter was barely watching a distant TV in a Thai restaurant, and she said, “Wow, I know that commercial was meant to make me want those pants, and it WORKED.
+This is hard, but I’ve seen that it’s possible: The other day, one of my kids was barely watching a distant TV in a Thai restaurant, and she said, “Wow, I know that commercial was meant to make me want those pants, and it WORKED.
 I really want those pants.
 I feel like I might be happier if I had THOSE PANTS.”
 She still wanted the pants, of course, but at least she was gaining some insight into her desire.
-She couldn’t prevent the dopamine rush, but she could react to it.
+She couldn’t prevent the dopamine rush, but she could respond to it.

-Finally, by creating meaningful traditions, we can teach our kids what truly will bring them lasting happiness during the holidays–like starting a gratitude tradition or helping others.
+And when we create meaningful traditions, we can teach our kids what truly WILL bring them lasting happiness during the holidays—like starting a gratitude tradition or helping others.
 Those are the things that they really will remember.